SURAJ1303/Dynamic_Anomaly_Detection/README.md

-Dynamic Anomaly Detection in Banking
+Setting Up and Running Fraud Detection
 Prerequisites

-Python 3.8+ installed on your system.
+Python installed on your system

-Required dependencies listed in requirements.txt.

-Basic familiarity with Python, Scikit-learn, and data analysis.

-Steps to Set Up and Run the Project
+Basic familiarity with Python and machine learning concepts Required libraries installed (detailed in the installation section) Steps to Run the Fraud Detection System
 1. Install Dependencies

-Before running the fraud detection script, install the required libraries:

-pip install -r requirements.txt
+Before running the script, ensure you have all the required libraries installed.
+Use the following command: pip install numpy pandas scikit-learn matplotlib seaborn These dependencies are required for data handling, anomaly detection, and visualization.

-2. Running the Fraud Detection Script
+2. Run the Fraud Detection Script

-Open the Project Directory

-Navigate to the extracted project folder:

-cd Dynamic_Anomaly_Detection
+Execute the fraud detection Python script to identify fraudulent transactions: python fraud_detection.py

-Execute the Script
+ Features Implemented in the Script

-Run the anomaly detection model:

-python fraud_detection.py

-3. Understanding the Features

-Fraud Detection using Isolation Forest

-Identifies fraudulent transactions using an Isolation Forest model.

-Assigns anomaly scores and flags suspicious activities.
+Anomaly Detection: Uses Isolation Forest to detect potential fraudulent transactions.

-Generating a Confusion Matrix and ROC Curve

-Evaluates the model’s performance using a confusion matrix.
+Confusion Matrix & ROC Curve: Evaluates the model performance visually.

-Plots an ROC curve to visualize sensitivity vs specificity.

-Logging Fraudulent Transactions
+Transaction Logging: Saves logs of flagged fraudulent transactions for auditing.
+4. Understanding the Output
+Confusion Matrix: Provides a summary of true/false positives and negatives.
+ROC Curve: Plots the trade-off between true positive rate and false positive rate.

-Stores detected fraud cases in fraudulent_logs.csv for further analysis.
+Logs: Stores detected fraud transactions in a separate file.

-4. Exploring the Data

-You can inspect the dataset and logs:

-import pandas as pd
-fraud_logs = pd.read_csv("fraudulent_logs.csv")
-print(fraud_logs.head())

-Visualize fraudulent transactions:

-import matplotlib.pyplot as plt import seaborn as sns sns.histplot(fraud_logs['amount'], bins=30, kde=True)
-plt.title("Fraudulent Transaction Amounts")
-plt.show()

-5. Submitting Updates

-Save your changes and push them to the repository:

-git add .
-git commit -m "Updated fraud detection script" git push origin main

-6. Troubleshooting and Support

-Check dependencies: Ensure all required libraries are installed.

-Verify dataset format: The script expects a properly formatted CSV file.

-Ask for help: If stuck, experiment and refine the code.
-You can always reset your workspace.

 Goal

-The objective is to get hands-on experience with anomaly detection in banking transactions.
-Experimentation is key, and mistakes are part of the learning process!
+This project allows you to experiment with fraud detection techniques without fear of errors.
+If issues arise, debug the script or reinstall dependencies.
+The aim is to gain hands-on experience in AI-based fraud detection.

+If you have any doubts or run into errors, feel free to ask for help.